Table of Contents

 For a more in-depth explanation, you can read the following article…

-3D printing using SLS technology
+3D printing using SLS or MJF technology

-SLS printing is industrial and mostly done with nylon 12.
+![]() | SLS or MJF printing is industrial and mostly in nylon 12.
 In the first stage, the chamber heats up and the powder is heated.
 The powder is spread in a thin layer and the heating makes it easier for the laser to raise specific areas.
 After that, a thin layer of additional powder is added and the process is repeated until the product is finished. |

 After processing and cleaning the powder residue, the part can be painted because nylon does absorb moisture.
 You can also perform a type of sealing so that the material cannot absorb moisture.